 Exercise and Diet

-Keeping your cat at a healthy weight goes a long way toward ensuring he lives a long and happy life, but according to a study done by the Association for Pet Obesity Prevention, over 50% of cats are either obese or overweight.
+Keeping your cat at a healthy weight goes a long way toward ensuring they live a long and happy life, but according to a study done by the Association for Pet Obesity Prevention, over 50% of cats are either obese or overweight.
 Just like in humans, obesity can lead to diabetes, arthritis, and other diseases.

 But how do you know if your cat is overweight?
 Most vets will used a 9 point scoring system when they evaluate a pet’s body condition.
 A score of 9 is obese and a score of 1 is emaciated.
 You’ll want to aim for somewhere in the middle, ideally around a 4.
-At this score, you should be able to feel his ribs beneath a thin layer of fat but not see them.
+At this score, you should be able to feel their ribs beneath a thin layer of fat but not see them.
 You should also be able to see a well-defined waist behind the ribs when viewing the cat from the top down.
 When it comes to keeping your cat at a healthy weight, remember:

 - Consult your vet to rule out any medical issues for your cat’s obesity first.